MeowyTheMan/REMORA-Spectrometer/README.md

  These are files used for the project REMORA:
    REMORA_V8.aia is the Android app developed in MIT App Inventor, hence the aia file is required to import into MIT App Inventor for it to be opened.
+One can click the 'Build' button to download the code into apk, or download an MIT App Inventor companion app on mobile and connect it by simply clicking 'Connect' then 'AI Companion' to demo on the mobile.
    Spec-redesign-Larger.SLDPRT is the 3D Printing file designed in SOLIDOWRKS for the spectrometer. index_Edited_DURING FINALS.html is the embedded web app in the android app.